ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 ## Set up DSS

-We decided to use [Longhorn](https://longhorn.io/docs/1.4.2/what-is-longhorn/) for DSS.
-A comparison between Longhorn and other available options for DSS can be found [here](https://rpi4cluster.com/k3s/k3s-storage-setting/).
-In summary, Longhorn excels in its ease of setup, lightweight nature, and suitability for meeting the project's needs in terms of scalability, high availability, and high I/O performance.
+In the beginning, we decided to use [``Longhorn``](https://longhorn.io/docs/1.4.2/what-is-longhorn/) for DSS.
+A comparison between ``Longhorn`` and several other options for DSS can be found [here](https://rpi4cluster.com/k3s/k3s-storage-setting/).
+In summary, ``Longhorn`` excels in its lightweight nature and suitability for meeting the project's needs in terms of scalability, high availability, and high I/O performance.
+However, after installation `Longhorn` pods were in constant `CrashLoopBackOff` state.
+That coupled with the complex setup and usage make us decide to abandon `Longhorn`.
+Instead, we use `OpenEBS`.

-To enable shared storage inside the Kubernetes cluster, all DBMS pods will share a Longhorn volume (a customized Kubernetes Persistent Volume).
-Longhorn stores replicas of data on all worker nodes' storage resources, ensuring persistent data storage and high data availability.

-Here are the steps to set up Longhorn on the Kubernetes cluster:

-- First, install [these prerequisites](https://longhorn.io/docs/1.4.2/deploy/install/#installation-requirements) on each node.
-- 2
-- 3

 ## Configure DBMS